min2ha/ukwa-site/content/target/56261/index.en.md

   "subject": null
 }

-# BBC: UK 'has never been more addicted to smartphones'

 Article regarding a report published by Deloitte which findings state that people in the UK have never been more addicted to their smartphones